-Our vision is for Aotearoa New Zealand to be a place where we as disabled people feel proud of ourselves and our country; where disability is seen as part of the social and cultural landscape.
+Our vision is for Aotearoa New Zealand to be a place where we as disabled people feel proud of ourselves and our country.

 LATEST NEWS AND VIEWS